How Much Can You Negotiate Off a New Build House?

 How to Negotiate on New Builds?

 Before you submit your offer, you need to be able to justify the amount.
-Therefore, it’s crucial that you conduct as much research as possible, especially if you are submitting a cheeky offer.
+Therefore, you should research as much as possible, especially if you are submitting a cheeky offer.

 Here is how you should negotiate on new builds: